Skip to content

 Tea or herbal tea?

-It’s important to understand the distinction between tea and herbal tea.
+It is important to understand the difference between tea (thé) and herbal tea (tisane).

-At the heart of this question is that what makes tea is the processing of the plant, not the plant itself.
+What’s important to understand is that what makes tea is the transformation of the plant, not the plant itself.

-Of course, we’re all familiar with the Camellia sinensis plant from China, which is processed in a variety of ways to produce white, green, Oolong, black, Pu-erh and other teas.
+Of course, we’re all familiar with the Camellia sinensis plant from China, which is processed in a variety of ways to produce white, green, Wulong, black, Pu-erh and other teas.

-Now our company produces tea from Fireweed in Quebec.
-It’s the beginning of a new era for local teas with Tea of the North!
+Now our company produces them in Quebec.
+It’s the beginning of a new era of !

-The leaves of a plant are harvested and then dried at low temperature to preserve their properties and essential oils.
-This process in no way alters the plant’s original aromas (e.g., dried mint from Canada or Europe).
+The leaves of a plant are harvested and then dried at low temperatures to preserve their properties and essential oils.
+This process in no way alters the plant’s original aromas (e.g., dried mint from Quebec or Europe).
 Fireweed or Camellia sinensis leaves can be harvested and dried at low temperatures to make herbal teas… which don’t actually taste that good.

-The process for creating tea is as follows:
+The process for making tea is as follows:

 The leaves of a plant are harvested and processed using techniques involving several precise stages: picking, wilting, rolling, oxidation, high-temperature drying, cooking, roasting, etc.

 During the black tea manufacturing process, the action of enzymes naturally present in the plant helps to develop new aromas (e.g. Darjeeling black tea from India).
-We can therefore harvest Fireweed, raspberry or C. sinensis leaves and subject them to the enzymatic process to make a tasty black tea.
+(E.g.: Darjeeling black tea from India.)
+We can therefore harvest fireweed, raspberry or C. sinensis leaves and subject them to the enzymatic process to make a tasty black tea.

 In a nutshell: